top of page

 Director

-James graduated from the University of Melbourne in 2010.
-He then moved to Brisbane to work in small animal general practice.
-In 2013 he started a formal residency program through the Australian & New Zealand College of Veterinary Scientists (ANZCVS) under the mentorship of Specialist Ophthalmologist Dr Mike Bernays.
-As part of this program, he attained membership of the ANZCVS in Small Animal Internal Medicine and ultimately attained fellowship and specialist registration in Veterinary Ophthalmology in 2019.
-James and Mike are the veterinary directors of Animal Eye Services.
+James graduated from the University of Melbourne in 2010 and began his career in small animal general practice after moving to Brisbane.
+In 2013, he commenced a formal residency program in Veterinary Ophthalmology through the Australian & New Zealand College of Veterinary Scientists (ANZCVS), guided by Specialist Ophthalmologist Dr. Mike Bernays.
+During this time, he achieved Membership of the ANZCVS in Small Animal Internal Medicine and, in 2019, earned Fellowship and Specialist Registration in Veterinary Ophthalmology.

-James has authored and published a number of research papers including ones on feline entropion surgery and also a rare eyelid disease of dogs known as “sterile ulcerative pyogranulomatous blepharitis.”
-This paper received the Australian Small Animal Veterinarians Association's Atwell Award for Best Case Report for 2018.
-He lectures at conferences and seminars to local and international veterinarians, veterinary nurses, and veterinary students.
+A published researcher, James has contributed to veterinary science with papers on topics such as feline entropion surgery and a rare canine eyelid condition, "sterile ulcerative pyogranulomatous blepharitis."
+His work on the latter received the Australian Small Animal Veterinarians Association's Atwell Award for Best Case Report in 2018.

 • Cataract surgery